castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 --- abstract

 This document defines string URIs and the "string" URI scheme.
-A string URI identifies a string contained within the URI itself and can be used as a method of specifying an arbitrary string in a context where a URI is required.
+A string URI identifies a value, most often (but not necessarily) a string of character data, from an application-dependent set of values and can be used as a method of specifying such a value in a context where a syntactically correct URI is required.
+String URIs have a strict syntax and well-defined rules for processing and determining equivalence that intend to make it easy for applications to consume them.

-In addition, this document also defines algorithms for obtaining the string contained within a string URI and for determining whether two string URIs are equivalent.

 --- middle